Nik Turley: Pittsburgh Pirates

-Oakland Athletics
+Chicago White Sox (second stint)

 On January 14, 2021, Turley was traded to the Oakland Athletics in exchange for cash considerations.

-Chicago White Sox (second stint)

-On March 21, 2021, Turley was claimed off waivers by the Chicago White Sox.
-On March 30, 2021, Turley was designated for assignment following the signing of Jake Lamb.
-On April 1, Turley was outrighted.
+On March 21, Turley was claimed off waivers by the Chicago White Sox.
+On March 30, Turley was designated for assignment following the signing of Jake Lamb.
+On April 1, he cleared waivers and was sent outright to the Triple-A Charlotte Knights.
+In 43 appearances out of the bullpen, Turley posted a 1-4 record and 5.02 ERA with 60 strikeouts and five saves over 43 innings of work.
 On October 14, Turley elected free agency.

 Hiroshima Toyo Carp

 On November 9, 2021, Turley signed with the Hiroshima Toyo Carp of Nippon Professional Baseball.

+Turley made 44 appearances for Hiroshima in 2023, registering a 7–1 record and 1.74 ERA with 42 strikeouts across 41 1/3 innings of work.
+On November 30, 2023, the Carp announced that Turley would not be brought back for the 2024 season, making him a free agent.

+Tohoku Rakuten Golden Eagles

+On December 27, 2023, Turley signed with the Tohoku Rakuten Golden Eagles of Nippon Professional Baseball.
+He made 17 appearances for the Eagles in 2024, posting an 0-1 record and 2.93 ERA with 13 strikeouts and one save across 15 1/3 innings pitched.

+Turley pitched in two games for Rakuten in 2025, but struggled to a 6.75 ERA with one strikeout across 1 1/3 innings pitched.
+On July 31, 2025, Turley was waived by the Eagles.

 Pitching style

 Turley is 6 ft 5 in tall and weighs 225 lbs.
 He uses his height to push the ball down into the strike zone and turns his body sideways as he throws to home plate.
 His pitches include a fastball that averages 90 to 91 mph, a curveball that averages 77 to 79 mph, and a changeup.
+Turley also generates a lot of spin rate on his pitches.
+In 2020, his fastball ranked in the top 5% and his curveball ranked in the top 15% throughout MLB.

 Personal life

 Turley is a member of The Church of Jesus Christ of Latter-day Saints.
 He intends to serve as a missionary after he retires from baseball.

 Turley has been married to Rachel Turley (née Johnson) since 2011.
 He grew up in La Cañada, California, and has three older brothers, who all played college sports.
 Turley describes former Yankee Bob Turley as a "distant relative".